coderamen666/srd-v3.5-md/spells/spells-a-b.md

 discerns aura location and power more quickly.

 You know the location and power of all magical auras within your sight.
-An aura's power depends on a spell's functioning level or an item's caster level, as noted in the description of the *detect magic* spell.
+An aura’s power depends on a spell’s functioning level or an item’s caster level, as noted in the description of the *detect magic* spell.
 If the items or creatures bearing the auras are in line of sight, you can make Spellcraft skill checks to determine the school of magic